c-ato/tpam-stuff/Independent Learning/TQFT/Notes/Topology note 7.md

 ![[0.
 Topology Notes (pre project).pdf#page=75&rect=122,182,464,305|0.
 Topology Notes (pre project), p.75]]

 > [!definition|*]- Genus
-> This is the number of holes a shape has according to the identification polygon of its surface: $\chi=$ ^def-top-genus
+> This is the number of holes a shape has according to the identification polygon of its surface: $\chi=2g-2$ ^def-top-genus

 ![[0.
 Topology Notes (pre project).pdf#page=76&rect=207,480,392,737|0.
 Topology Notes (pre project), p.76]]